 It’s the sanitary thing to do.
 Washing your hands removes bacteria or other microscopic nasties and keeps you from getting sick, right?

 We also wash them well after preparing food — especially when handling something that’s teeming with bacteria, like raw meat, for instance.

 Once you put down the chicken, what’s the first thing you do?
 Wash your dirty hands with soap and water to remove the bacteria.

 You’ve got to treat your sex toys similarly — cleaning them after every use.

-Giving your dildo a “quick rinse” once in a while is not gonna cut it!
+Giving your dildo or vibrator a “quick rinse” once in a while is not gonna cut it!

 When we wash something, soap and water generally do the trick but when it comes to sex toys, the cleaning solution and method are important for not only your hygiene but the toy’s safety and continued quality.